FineUploader/fine-uploader/readme.md

             <td>multiple</td>
             <td>boolean</td>
             <td>true</td>
-            <td>In FineUploaderBasic mode, this will simply prevent you from simultaneously selecting or dropping more than one file.
+            <td>In FineUploaderBasic mode, this will simply prevent you from simultaneously selecting or dropping more than one file or `Blob`.
-            In FineUploader mode, dropping or selecting another file will clear the upload file list.
-If another file is already uploading, it will be cancelled.
-If you you want Fine Uploader to simply ignore subsequently dropped/selected files, simply return false in your <code>onValidate</code> or <code>onSumbit</code> callback handler for any subsequent file that has been dropped.
+            In FineUploader mode, dropping or selecting another file or `Blob` will clear the upload list.
+If another is already uploading, it will be cancelled.
+If you you want Fine Uploader to simply ignore subsequently dropped/selected items, simply return false in your <code>onValidate</code> or <code>onSumbit</code> callback handler for any subsequent item that has been dropped.
 Note that the behavior described for FineUploader mode is in addition to the behavior already provided by FineUploaderBasic mode.</td>
         </tr>
         <tr>